mirage/mirage-www/tmpl/blog/introducing-asn1.md

 full expressive power of monadic parsing.
 The only occurrence of sequential parsing is within `SEQUENCE` and related constructs, and we don't need look-ahead.
-All we need to do is provide a few specialized combinators to handle those cases -- combinators the likes of which would be defined as derived in a more typical setting.
+All we need to do is provide a few specialized combinators to handle those cases -- combinators the likes of which would be derived in a more typical setting.

 So if we imagine we had a few values, like: